MLNation/redis-speed/README.md

 # redis-speed

-Redis is an in-memory data structure store used as a database, cache, and message broker.
+Redis is an open-source in-memory data structure store used as a database, cache, and message broker.
 It is often used in distributed software systems, and system design interviews.
 It is helpful for engineers to know how well Redis performs.